 The headspace Sunshine Team

-Orygen Youth Health, headspace Craigieburn, Glenroy, Sunshine and Werribee, The Royal Children’s Hospital Mental Health Service and Travancore School are presenting a series of workshops that aim to support individuals and organisations to improve mental health and wellbeing in their communities by increasing your ability to identify, understand and respond to children and young people experiencing mental ill-health.
+headspace Sunshine, Craigieburn, Glenroy & Werribee, Orygen, The Royal Children’s Hospital Mental Health Service and Travancore School run an annual calendar of workshops that support individuals and organisations to improve mental health and wellbeing in their communities, by increasing their ability to identify, understand and respond to children and young people experiencing mental ill-health.